 You can contact me at xanda AT cs DOT cornell DOT edu.
 (If you're like me, you may sometimes have trouble figuring out how to address people in academia.
-If you're my student in CS 4820, "Prof. Schofield" is correct, otherwise "Xanda" will do just fine.)
+I prefer just "Xanda".)

 - August 2018: The Talk-First Strategy of Poster Design

 - February 2018: Building Your Network as a Young PhD Student: Emails

 - October 2015: What is Impostor Syndrome?

 - April 2015: Mastering the Software Engineering Interview